Skip to content

 Conclusion

-Understanding the new Australian Standards for solar panel installations is essential for ensuring the safety and efficiency of your PV system.
+Understanding the new Australian Standards (AS3001) for solar panel installations on caravans and motorhomes is essential for ensuring the safety and efficiency of your PV system.
 Remember, not every panel needs a fuse, but overcurrent protection is critical for arrays with three or more strings.
 Additionally, an isolator on the incoming solar charger is necessary for protection and safety.

 By following these guidelines, you can ensure your solar installation is compliant and safe.
 If you have any more questions or need further clarification, feel free to reach out or leave a comment below.